 Not all pregnant women revel in their pregnancy glow, smiling at everyone they see while skipping down the street.

-For some women, pregnancy is something to be endured rather than enjoyed, and there is nothing wrong with that.
+For many women, pregnancy is something to be endured rather than enjoyed, and there is nothing wrong with that.

 So why aren’t they talking about it?
 The stigma around pregnancy and being grateful is unhelpfully huge.